4d/build4d-action/README.md

 You could pass the path of the project to compile it, if the project is not inside the `Project` folder.

+#### choosing 4d version

+The options are the same than tool4d-action: https://github.com/4d/tool4d-action#choose-tool4d-version-v1

 #### compilations options

 See documentation of `Compiler projet` 4d command for more information